onnlucky/hotel/readme.txt

 rework call (tlCall)
-implement send (tlSend, or not and make parser do invoke(oop, msg, [args]) implement operations (tlOp) expose parsed code: tlBlock, tlLookup, tlCall, tlSend, tlOp, tlAssign, ...
+implement send (tlSend, or not and make parser do invoke(oop, msg, [args]) implement operations (tlOp) expose parsed code: tlBlock, tlCall, tlAssign, tlLookup

 sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time